 It started as a dream to have visa stamps from every country of the world.
-By her 50th birthday, she had travelled to 59 countries across six continents, many of them of them solo – and all of them on a wheelchair.
+By her 50th birthday, she had travelled to 59 countries across six continents, many of them solo – and all of them on a wheelchair.

 Turning 50 is certainly momentous, and in Mumbai-based Pammu’s case, she views new horizons ahead with optimism and hope.
 It is this optimism that has been her constant companion in life’s journey, along with her trusted wheelchair.
 This innate positivity saw her snorkelling in Queensland, zip-lining in Ecuador, and paragliding in Taiwan.